GlistEngine/GlistEngine/README.md

 Glist Engine is a cross platform OpenGL game engine written in C++.

 The engine supports OpenGL 3.3 and OpenGL ES 3.0.
-It can be used to develop Windows, macOS, Linux and Android games. iOS platform coming soon.
+It can be used to develop Windows, macOS, Linux, Android and iOS games and applications.
+WebGL platform coming soon.

 Glist Engine consists of 3 repositories:
 - Glist App